 - There are seven seats on the parish council, of the seven seats, there are currently six posts occupied by a parish councillor, leaving one vacant.
-Elections are due in 2015. - Parish council meetings take place monthly, with the council maintaining a particularly strong online presence. - There is a Parish Plan and a Village Design Statement for Houghton, dated 2004. - These publications have highlighted certain issues within the parish:

-- Roads and Transport; - Traffic calming measures, speed reduction measures and further provision of safe crossings; - Walking in the Village; - Disabled access to buildings and general getting around is raised as a constant issue in Houghton; - Development; - Heritage: To protect the heritage of the village through the planning process, particularly in retaining Houghton's true village character and identity despite its proximity to Leicester (worries of Thurnby's eastern developments infringing Houghton); - Development: Maintain important open spaces that contribute to Houghton's rural character, whilst keeping a balance in housing stock in the historic centre of the village, as the Conservation Area now constitutes only 10% of housing in the village and risks falling further into obscurity; - Commercial: Due to Houghton's proximity to Leicester, commercial developments are warranted as unnecessary unless strong arguments for local employment opportunities can be made; - In general, Houghton has been subject to numerous developments in the last 50 years, with each development having its own unique character.
-The overarching objective of their Village Design Statement is for the relationship of each area to the rest of the village is to be properly managed such that 'the whole' is not spoilt by disproportionate piecemeal developments. - Lastly, the reports voices concerns over the capacity of community facilities to provide services to the ever-enlarging community, the capacity of the village hall being a case-in-point. - Houghton Parish Council is considering whether to prepare a Neighbourhood Plan. - Residents of Houghton are anticipating a Section 106 funding opportunity, to the tune of £80,000, to improve current facilities in the village.
-However, such funding is unlikely to be available to the community for at least two years. - Despite Houghton's outdated Parish Plan, there is no public appetite for an update.
-There are aspirations for a Neighbourhood Plan, but early consultations have failed to generate enough backing for a steering group to be formed.
+Elections are due in 2015. - Parish council meetings take place monthly, with the council maintaining a particularly strong online presence. - There is a Parish Plan and a Village Design Statement for Houghton, dated 2004. - These publications have highlighted certain issues within the parish: - Roads and Transport; - Traffic calming measures, speed reduction measures and further provision of safe crossings; - Walking in the Village; - Disabled access to buildings and general getting around is raised as a constant issue in Houghton; - o Development; - Heritage: To protect the heritage of the village through the planning process, particularly in retaining Houghton's true village character and identity despite its proximity to Leicester (worries of Thurnby and Bushby's eastern developments infringing Houghton); - Development: Maintain important open spaces that contribute to Houghton's rural character, whilst keeping a balance in housing stock in the historic centre of the village, as the Conservation Area now constitutes only 10% of housing in the village and risks falling further into obscurity; - Commercial: Due to Houghton's proximity to Leicester, commercial developments are warranted as unnecessary unless strong arguments for local employment opportunities can be made; - In general, Houghton has been subject to numerous developments in the last 50 years, with each development having its own unique character.
+The overarching objective of their Village Design Statement is for the relationship of each area to the rest of the village is to be properly managed such that 'the whole' is not spoilt by disproportionate piecemeal developments. - Lastly, the reports voices concerns over the capacity of community facilities to provide services to the ever-enlarging community, the capacity of the village hall being a case-in-point. - Although Houghton's Parish Plan was prepared in 2004, initial interest in working towards the establishment of a Neighbourhood Plan was slow.
+Since then, however, a Neighbourhood Plan Working Party has been formed with significant local interest and there is now optimism that this will result in the establishment of a Neighbourhood Plan. - Residents of Houghton are anticipating a Section 106 funding opportunity, to the tune of £80,000, to improve current facilities in the village.
+However, such funding is unlikely to be available to the community for at least two years.